-In case of change in the name of the lead beneficiary's organization, its legal address, bank details, changes in the project team as well as change of an auditor, the lead beneficiary submits a request for changes in the project and, if applicable, a new original Financial Identification Form and/or Legal Entity Form via the JTS to the MA.
+In case of change in the name of the lead beneficiary's organization, its legal address, bank details changes in the project team (except the personal changes on the given position within the project team) as well as change of an auditor, the lead beneficiary submits a request for changes in the project and, if applicable, a new original Financial Identification Form and/or Legal Entity Form via the JTS to the MA.
 Yet, the MA reserves the right to oppose the beneficiary's choice of bank account or an independent auditor.